pravat1898/Banking-Management-System/README.md

-# Banking-System
+# Banking-Management-System
-This project is based on Java 8
+This project is based on JAVA 8

 #Software Requirements
 JDK8
 JRE8
-Eclipse neon 2.0
+Eclipse NEON 2.0

 #Important steps before execution
 Before starting the application, you need to replace external jars